weecology/data-sharing-paper/data_sharing_ms.md

 * Be consistent.
 For example, be consistent in your capitalization of words, choice of delimiters, and naming conventions for variables.
 * Avoid special characters.
 Most software for storing and analyzing data works best on plain text, and accents and other special characters can make it difficult to import your data [@borer2009; @strasser2012].
 * Avoid using your delimiter in the data itself (e.g., commas in the notes filed of a comma-delimited file).
 This can make it difficult to import your data properly.
+This means that if you are using commas as the decimal separator (as is often done in continental Europe) then you should use a non-comma delimiter (e.g., a tab).
 * When working with dates use the YYYY-MM-DD format (i.e., follow the [ISO 8601](http://www.iso.org/iso/support/faqs/faqs_widely_used_standards/widely_used_standards_other/iso8601) data standard).

 5. Use good null values